ethteck/splat/docs/General-Workflow.md

 This hint tells you that `splat` thinks one text (`asm`) segment seems to have two `rodata` sections.
 This usually means that either there should not be a split at `0x3E930` or `0x16100` is missing a file split, since one text segment should only have one `rodata` segment.

-Please note that this could be a false positive, and you need to investigate the thruth.
+Please note that this could be a false positive, and you should do your own investigation to figure out the truth.
 If you, however, feel confident that the `rodata` should not be split, simply remove the second split from the configuration:

 ```yaml
 # ...